The Mind Community Shed Project is changing lives …

 Mind Sheds are member led and Shed members, or “Shedders” are responsible for deciding what activities they want to do in their particular Shed.
 We provide the premises and insurance for the Sheds to operate safely and legally.

-Mind Community Sheds promote social inclusion and welcome “Shedders” from all sections of the community.
+The Mind Community Shed project promotes social inclusion and welcome “Shedders” from all sections of the community.
 To ensure good health and safety, we will require additional information if you are accessing primary or secondary care for a mental health or physical condition.

 - The Men’s Shed ~ registered with UKMSA